ledelaney/08-21-UCR/README.md

 ## Slides

 Libraries and preliminary `HTML` file created with the R package `xaringan`, built on `remark.js`.
 The rest was (poorly) hard-coded the old-fashioned way by me.
-See `references.pdf` for slide citations.
+See [`references.pdf`](https://github.com/ledelaney/08-21-UCR/blob/main/extras/references.pdf) for references slide citations.

 ### Images